shiviML/MachineLearningTutorials/README.md

 # MachineLearningTutorials
-Implementation of algorithms in ML
+Implementation of algorithms in ML using scikit-learn

 Algorithms are implemented using jupyter notebooks